-- This course follows the Alberta Occupational Health and Safety Act, Regulations and Code. - The course takes into consideration the guidelines and principals of the Canadian Centre for Occupational Health and Safety (CCOHS). - The course provides the minimum requirements for the training of loader operators and is intended to supplement a company's larger Health & Safety Management System.
+- This course follows the Alberta Occupational Health and Safety Act, Regulations and Code. - The course takes into consideration the guidelines and principals of the Canadian Centre for Occupational Health and Safety (CCOHS). - The course provides the minimum requirements for the training of Loader, Skidsteer, Compact Track Loader and Multi-Terrain Loader operators and is intended to supplement a company's larger Health & Safety Management System.